Preventive Dentistry – Marysville, OH

 Our first priority is always helping patients maintain optimal oral health and keep their natural smiles for a lifetime.
 That starts with great oral hygiene every day, regular checkups at Darby Creek Dental each six months, and thorough professional teeth cleanings in our office.
 Over the past few decades, the field of dentistry has seen a shift from reactive care following decay or damage to proactive care protecting smiles before damage is done.
 We welcome patients from Marysville, Milford Center, and surrounding communities to contact us and schedule an appointment today.

-At Darby Creek Dental, six month checkups and cleanings are more than just quick evaluations of patients’ smiles.
+At Darby Creek Dental, six-month dental checkups and cleanings are more than just quick evaluations of patients’ smiles.
 We start with advanced diagnostics and high definition digital X-rays to develop a clear understanding of past work, current concerns, and possible treatment recommendations.
 Then, we carefully evaluate the mouth, head, and neck, looking for signs of common health issues including tooth decay, gum disease, bruxism (teeth grinding and clenching), temporomandibular joint disorder, and oral cancer.
 Following the examination, our skilled hygienists thoroughly clean every surface of patients’ teeth, removing plaque and bacteria to prevent common oral health issues.
 Finally, patients meet with one of our experienced dentists to discuss areas of concerns, answer questions, and create a plan to address oral health issues.
 This consultation is the most important part of every visit.
 It gives us the opportunity to help patients understand their oral health, educate them regarding their at-home care, and work in partnership with patients to create an oral health plan that fits within their goals, budget, and schedule.

 Periodontal (gum) disease affects more than 50% of US adults over 30, and it’s the leading cause of tooth loss in this demographic.
 That’s why periodontal charting, the measurement of the pockets between teeth and gums, is an essential part of regular dental checkups.
 By tracking these numbers from visit to visit, we know right away if there’s a change and can begin treatment immediately.
 The mild form of gum disease, gingivitis, causes mild bleeding and irritation.
 In most cases of gingivitis, more frequent professional cleanings and minor changes to at-home care are adequate to reverse damage.
 Left untreated, gingivitis may develop into the more advanced periodontitis, which breaks down the connective tissues between teeth and gums.
-At this point, we may need more advanced treatments, including scaling (the removal of plaque and bacteria below the gums) and root planing (the smoothing of roots to decrease the risk for further buildup), as well as topical antibiotics and surgical care.
+At this point, we may need more advanced periodontal treatments, including scaling (the removal of plaque and bacteria below the gums) and root planing (the smoothing of roots to decrease the risk for further buildup), as well as topical antibiotics and surgical care.
 Signs of periodontitis include:

 - Bleeding gums